GeoNet/geohash-iOS/README.md

 geohash-iOS
 ===========

-Implementation of GeoHashes in objective C
+Implementation of GeoHashes in Objective-C